-Fight star McGregor in plea negotiations after melee
+MMA star Conor McGregor in plea negotiations over backstage melee

 -

-Fight star McGregor in plea negotiations after melee
+MMA star Conor McGregor in plea negotiations over backstage melee

-Mixed martial arts star Conor McGregor is in plea negotiations to resolve charges stemming from a backstage melee at a New York arena.
+MMA star Conor McGregor has been in plea negotiations as he attempts to resolve charges over a backstage melee in New York.

-The 29-year-old Irish fighter and co-defendant Cian Cowley remained free on bail after a brief court appearance on Thursday.
-They are due back in court on July 26.
+The 29-year-old Irish fighter appeared in court in the US on Thursday.

+He and co-defendant Cian Cowley remain free on bail and are due back in court on.

-A prosecutor said plea negotiations are continuing.
+A prosecutor said that plea negotiations were continuing.

-Outside the court in Brooklyn, McGregor said he regrets getting in trouble and hopes to have the court case resolved soon.
+Outside the court in Brooklyn, McGregor said he regretted getting into trouble and hoped to have the court case resolved soon.

 Video footage showed McGregor hurling a trolley at a bus full of fighters after a press conference for UFC 223 at Barclays Centre in Brooklyn in April.

-Fighters Michael Chiesa and Ray Borg were injured by shattered glass and unable to compete.
+Fighters Michael Chiesa and Ray Borg were injured by shattered glass and left unable to compete.